-- Use only compact discs labeled as shown. - Extremely high temperatures can keep your compact disc player from working.
+- Use only compact discs labeled as shown.
+CD-R (CD-Recordable), CD-RW (CD-Re-writable) and personal computer use CD-ROMs may not be playable on your compact disc player. - Your compact disc player is intended for use with 12 cm (4.7 in.) discs only. - Extremely high temperatures can keep your compact disc player from working.
 On hot days, use the air conditioning to cool the vehicle interior before you listen to a disc. - Bumpy roads or other vibrations may make your compact disc player skip.

-• If moisture gets into your compact disc player, you may not hear any sound even though your compact disc player appears to be working.
+If moisture gets into your compact disc player, you may not hear any sound even though your compact disc player appears to be working.
 Remove the disc from the player and wait until it dries.